swiftlang/swift-evolution/visions/webassembly.md

 ### WebAssembly System Interface and the Component Model

-WebAssembly instruction set on its own doesn't "support" file I/O or networking, in the same way that ARM64 or x86_64 don't "support" those directly either.
+The WebAssembly instruction set on its own doesn't "support" file I/O or networking, in the same way that ARM64 or x86_64 don't "support" those directly either.
 Actual implementation of I/O for a hardware CPU is provided by the operating system, and for a Wasm module it's provided by a runtime that executes it.